A. Anticipated Future Trends

 We seek out historically underrepresented and marginalized voices, identities, and perspectives to diversify and fill gaps in our collections and participate in dismantling racism, sexism, and other biases.

-New electronic collection purchase, especially electronic monographs/eBooks will prioritize vendor platforms based on the acessibilty comparison table for eBook platforms report, created by the MSUL Accessibilitiy unit.
+New electronic collection purchases, especially electronic monographs/eBooks will prioritize vendor platforms based on its accessibility features, as advised by the MSUL Accessibility unit.